isc-projects/kea/doc/sphinx/arm/hooks.rst

 for specifics.

-When a Kea process unloads a library, it expects the ``dlclose`` function removes all library symbols and removes the library code from address space on the last reference.
-This behavior is not required by the POSIX standard and at least the musl library used by default by Alpine Linux implements the ``dlclose`` function as a no operation.
-On such systems a library is loaded forever in a process, for instance it is not possible to replace a library binary by another version using configuration change or reload: the process must be stopped and relaunched.
+When a Kea process unloads a library, it expects the ``dlclose`` function to remove all library symbols, as well as the library code, from address space.
+Although most OSes implement the ``dlclose`` function, this behavior is not required by the POSIX standard and not all systems support it; for example, the musl library, used by default by Alpine Linux, implements the ``dlclose`` function as a no operation.
+On such systems a library actually remains loaded for the lifetime of the process, which means that it must be restarted to update libraries with newer versions; it is not sufficient to simply reconfigure or reload the Kea process.

 The next section describes how to configure hook libraries.
 Users who are interested in writing their own hook library can find information